People Who Judge You Should Walk in Your Shoes

 - Some people are often very unhappy with themselves, so in turn they project their need for control and intervention onto other people’s lives.

-- They judge with the intention of being helpful or teaching you a lesson, but deep down they want to control you and “trap” you with their way of thinking, their rules.
+- They judge with the intention of being helpful or teaching you a lesson, but deep down they want to control you and “trap” you with their way of thinking, and their rules.

 - Sometimes the person who judges your path in life is trying to justify their own by discrediting that of others.
 It’s not an uncommon phenomenon.